f5devcentral/f5-agility-labs-automation/docs/class03/module1/lab04.rst

 ----------------------------------
 - From the VScode click on the F5 logo on the left to access F5 HOST

--  Right clock on the F5 Host to Display Show Device Info
+- Right clock on the F5 Host to Display Show Device Info, the show device info shows details about the  bigip like chassis serial number, license, number of interfaces etc.

 .. image:: ../images/showdeviceinfo.png

--  Issue a Command A to highlight and Esc to Delete or clear the contents
+- Issue a Command A to highlight and Esc to Delete or clear the contents.
+We are deleting these conten  ts so that we can enter the yml file which can be rendered later in the lab.

 .. image:: ../images/highlight.png